Home

 The course will require study every week and homework every week.
 There will typically be fewer than ten homework problems, and although they will have short answers, they will generally be challenging and will take some time to complete.
 Programming will not be required.

-There will be a reading assignment, that’s intended to point out worthwhile reading.
+There will be a reading assignment.
 You are responsible for reviewing it and making sure that you are familiar with it.

 Our focus throughout will always be on “How does it work?” and “Why does it work that way?”
 The idea is to understand how each protocol works and why it was designed that way–what was the choice of tradeoffs that was made.
 The Internet provides an example of great design decisions throughout.
 Understanding how those basic decisions were made will put you in good shape to understand how the Internet evolves.

 Homework will be assigned weekly on Blackboard, where answers are to be submitted.
 Limit each answer to fifty words.
-For ease of grading, please do not include any attachments to your homework.
+For ease of grading and for security, please do not include attachments to your homework.
 Homework is due at the start of class.
-Because there is a lot of homework, it’s not practical for you to work on back homework and current homework also, so late homeworks are not accepted.